Integration Fundamentals

 ViaBlocks uses a partner-based authentication model for server-to-server communication.

-client_id: The partner identifier assigned by Viamericas.secret_key: The shared secret used to authenticate requests.
+- `x-secret-key`: The shared secret used to authenticate the request.

-Credentials are included in the request body to support:
+These credentials are sent in the request headers to ensure:

 ViaBlocks supports a unified transaction model for both inbound and outbound flows.